The number of cars going around town with misshapen bumpers is astronomical.

 The first step of any repair is to assess the damage.

 The level of damage will determine the end result.
 If the bumper is cracked, split, or scratched in any shape or form, you’ll not be able to repair it back to 100%.
+This is one of the disadvantages of PDR.

 Also when the paint is damaged, the only way to fix this 100% is to refinish it.
 Sometimes you can use a DA Polisher to remove scratches but anything serious will require repainting.